KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

 Ganyu’s A1 Passive does not apply to itself.
-Meaning the Bloom from the first frostflake arrow shown within 5 seconds will not have an increased critical rate
+Meaning the Bloom from the first frostflake arrow shown within 5 seconds will not have an increased CRIT Rate

 **Evidence:**

-Tests were run by user SavageCabbage with Ganyu at 80% critical rate on their artifacts.
+Tests were run by user SavageCabbage with Ganyu at 80% CRIT Rate on their artifacts.
 Due to this, if Ganyu’s A1 Passive applies to itself they would never experience a non-critical Bloom during testing, which was not the case.

 [Ascension 1 passive test](https://youtu.be/FHx_KToeyWU)